Khunanon-Chanasongkhram/DisVar/README.md

 ## Installing the Package in R Studio

-You can install the development version of DisVar from [GitHub](https://github.com/).
-To install the package, you can use the `devtools` package and run the following command:
+You can install the development version of DisVar from [GitHub](https://github.com/) to install the package, you can use the `devtools` package and run the following command:

 ``` r